ishwarya-asokan/demo-for-creating-repository-and-branches/README.md

 # selenium_excercise
-this repository is to automation code or selenium
+this repository is to create automation code for selenium